Home » Military Life » Military Communities Targeted in Digital Payment Scams

 Military communities have seen increased scam attempts related to identity theft and compromised digital payments.

 There were more than 60 thousand digital payment scams and other complaints from military members and veterans in 2022, a whopping 55% increase over 2021, according to the Consumer Financial Protection Bureau (CFPB).
+Those numbers seem to have only grown since the original reports, with a serious increase in scam attempts.
+Military families may be more vulnerable to certain kinds of digital payment scams than their civilian counterparts because of the nature of military life.

 Military Families and Digital Payment Scams